 UsableNet Assistive is a fully managed service designed to ensure EAA compliance with minimal effort from your internal team.
 Our accessibility experts handle remediation and ongoing monitoring, aligning your websites and apps with WCAG and EN 301 549 standards.
 By proactively maintaining accessibility, we help you reduce compliance risk while delivering a seamless experience for EU customers.

 AQA Accessibility Testing Platform helps your team identify, track, and resolve accessibility issues with real-time insights.
-Our automated testing platform seamlessly integrates into existing workflows to assess conformance with EN 301 549, streamlining compliance and enhancing usability for all customers who require assistance in preparing for the June 2025 deadline.
+Our automated testing platform seamlessly integrates into existing workflows to assess conformance with EN 301 549, streamlining compliance and enhancing usability for all customers who require assistance under active EAA enforcement.